avnavcomm/CleanSamsungData/CodeBook.md

 * Names that begin with "t", such as tBodyAcc.X.mean, are measurements in the time domain, and "f" in the frequency domain.
 * The measurements represent either linear acceleration (denoted with an "Acc"), angular velocity ("Gyro"), or the time derivative of those quantities (represented with the term "Jerk", e.g., AccJerk or GyroJerk).
 * The measurements are divided into body and gravity components, given by "Body" or "Gravity", respectively.
 * All acclelerations ("Acc") are given in standard gravity units *g*, and they gryo measurements are in radian/sec.
-* As such, jerks are given in units of g/sec or radian/sec/sec.
+Jerks are given in units of *g(/sec or radian/sec/sec.
-* The accelerometer and gyroscope gave triaxial information, so measurements
-* are either labeled, X, Y, Z, or Mag for the X direction, Y direction, Z direction, or the magnitude (respectively) of the vector quantity.
+* The accelerometer and gyroscope gave triaxial information, so measurements are either labeled, X, Y, Z, or Mag for the X direction, Y direction, Z direction, or the magnitude (respectively) of the vector quantity.

 1. activity